Get all the latest data for Belgrade

 Is short-term rental demand growing in Belgrade in 2026?

-As of early 2026, short-term rental demand in Belgrade is growing moderately, supported by increasing tourism, business travel, and the upcoming EXPO 2027 which is expected to bring millions of additional visitors to the city.
+As of 2026, short-term rental demand in Belgrade is growing, helped by tourism, events, business travel, and EXPO 2027 expectations, but growth is not evenly spread across all neighborhoods.

 By the way, we also have a blog article detailing whether owning an Airbnb rental is profitable in Belgrade.